PatrickPLG/Algorithms_and_stuff/README.md

-# Algorithms
+# Algorithms and stuff
-Different algorithms made in Python
+Different small algorithms and programs made in Python